Sound Therapy and The Sound Bath

 Since ancient times sound and music have been used as a powerful force of release, healing and transformation.
 This is still continued by traditional cultures such as Tibetan Monks, Sufi Mystics, South American Shamans and Indian Yogis who practise the Yoga of Sound through Nada Yoga and mantra.
 Hindustani classical vocal raga for example is considered the highest form of musical communication in India as when we speak or sing with our natural voice, we are connected with our innermost being, bringing about well-being and healing for ourselves and others.
 Pythagoras back in the sixth century BC used sound for healing discovering musical intervals.
 Modern science now supports the view that the physical world is made up of vibrating energy.
 Cymatics developed in the 1960's visually demonstrates that sound shapes matter by one vibrating object causing another to vibrate in harmony with it - this is called 'sympathetic resonance'.

 Each part of the body vibrates at its optimum in order to remain healthy and if it does not the body may become in-balanced perhaps leading to illness.
-Jonathan Goldman describes the metaphor of the body as an orchestra and with a single string player losing her sheet music, becoming out of tune and making the whole orchestra out of balance. * Sound therapy uses a variety of tools consisting of voice through toning, over-toning and mantra, tonal instruments such as Tibetan and crystal singing bowls, bells, gongs and rhythmic instruments such as the buffalo drum, to assist the body and aura field to rebalance.
+Jonathan Goldman in his book Healing Sounds, describes the metaphor of the body as an orchestra and with a single string player losing her sheet music, becoming out of tune and making the whole orchestra out of balance.
+Sound therapy uses a variety of tools consisting of voice through toning, over-toning and mantra, tonal instruments such as Tibetan and crystal singing bowls, bells, gongs and rhythmic instruments such as the buffalo drum, to assist the body and aura field to rebalance.

 A detailed consultation is taken so that the treatment is tailored to the client's symptomatic state as well as their intention for the treatment whether for example it is to release unexpressed trauma or to feel more energised and uplifted.
-A sound therapy treatment is both passive and active as whilst in a relaxed state slowing the breath the client becomes still and more open to actively receive the tones and sounds.
+A sound therapy treatment is both passive and active at a subtle level as whilst in a relaxed state slowing the breath the client becomes still and more open to actively receive the tones and sounds.

 Duration: Allow 1 hour 15 minutes for the 1st consultation and 1 hour for subsequent treatments.

-Sound Bath Meditation
+Sound Journey Meditation

-A Sound Bath can also be described as a meditation through sonic immersion allowing a wide range of frequencies and percussive textures to wash over the body bringing therapeutic and restorative effects for the mind, body and soul.
+A Sound Journey can also be described as a meditation through sonic immersion allowing a wide range of frequencies and percussive textures to wash over the body bringing therapeutic and restorative effects for the mind, body and soul.

 The session begins either in a lying down or a seated position with a blanket.
 It can be helpful to set an intention for the sound mediation and this can either be chosen by the receiver without any pressure to share with the group or suggested by the practitioner.
 The sounds are created by a variety of instruments such as the ocean drum, including those producing overtones such as gongs, Himalayan and crystal singing bowls, shruti box, clarinet and voice which can assist in stimulating the alpha and theta brain waves.